ISAITB/docs-tdl/source/testcase/index.rst

 ~~~~~~

 The ``output`` element is an optional means of defining a final result message for a given test session.
 It is processed once all
-steps have completed, checking the data in the test session's context to display specific success or failure messages.
+steps have completed, checking the data in the test session's context to display specific messages.
 Using this
 element allows extended feedback to be returned that may be important to summarise and contextualise the steps' results.

-The ``output`` element supports both success and failure messages defined as different cases, each having a match condition, and an
+The ``output`` element supports messages for a success, failure, or undefined result; defined as different cases with match conditions and an
 overall default.
 The structure of the ``output`` element is as follows:

 .. csv-table::